AgGateway/In-FieldProductID/README.md

 It is acknowledged that many capabilities do not exist on many of the platforms used by farmers and especially older displays that rely on planting prescriptions including rate information, etc.  The use of mobile applications may be warranted to provide supplemental capabilities.
 The proof-of-concept in 2021 and the pilot in 2022 proved the feasibility of loading product information, with older displays have some challenges due to display length (see Issue #9).

 What IS encouraging is the ability of the Retailer ERP systems to digitize the delivery document in the Shipped Item Instance JSON format.
 The integration using the OpenAPI allows the generation of a QR code that can be included on the delivery document provided to a driver, allowing the farmer to retrieve the shipment detail once logged into the platform of choice.
+The number of shipment lines on a delivery document for seed product, even the existing seed lot detail currently available today on these documents, is typically 5-20 lines.

 Future work aims to add further effeciencies to provide auto-identification capabilities including BLE beacons, Data Matrix barcoding (product, lot/batch, etc), and/ or RFID tags on bags and seed boxes for use with tenders.

 # API Implementation Details
 The components within the Green system node in the deployment diagram below reside in this GitHub repository.